 Where do the smells come from?

-If it doesn’t smell like rotten eggs, you are likely experiencing a different issue.
+If it doesn’t smell like rotten eggs, you have a different challenge.

-Heat and moisture can contribute to increased mold growth, especially in warmer climates.
-Not only can mold and mildew induce a nasty smell, but it can also negatively impact the quality of air in your space.
+Heat and moisture can contribute to increased mold growth, particularly in warmer climates.
+Not only can mold and mildew create a nasty smell, but it can also negatively impact the quality of air in your home.

 What can I do?

 Assess your filter.
 This is a common culprit for air conditioner odors.
 If it’s been a long time since you’ve swapped your air filter, go ahead and replace it with a brand new one.
 We typically suggest changing your filter every few months.
 But it’s also vital to keep in mind other reasons that would require you to replace it more frequently, such as pets in the home or if a family member has allergies or asthma.